Gilleece/filament-review/README.md

 ### Database Schema: <a name="schema"></a>

-There are 3 collections in the database titled "materials", "reviews" and "users" respectively.
+There are 3 collections in the database titled "materials", "reviews" and "users".

 #### Materials:
     material_name: string